benoleary/Vevacious/README.txt

 CHANGELOG:
+ * 28th February 2014: version 1.1.00beta5
+ - Default parameter-dependent Python now correctly reports exclusions in output file (was correctly reporting to terminal, but results file was wrong for some cases).

  * 17th February 2014: version 1.1.00beta4
  - Default parameter-dependent Python now loads warning message list in Vevacious object before trying to minimize the DSB minimum, to stop crashes